dragok00/tkinter-password-manager/README.md

 - Generates strong passwords with a mix of letters, numbers, and symbols.
 - Copies generated passwords to the clipboard for easy pasting.
-- Saves credentials (website, email/username, and password) to a local `data.txt` file.
+- Saves credentials (website, email/username, and password) to a local `data.json` file.
 - Provides a graphical user interface (GUI) for easy interaction.

 **Usage**

 1. Enter the website, email/username, and password.
 2. Click "Generate Password" to create a secure password.
-3. Click "Add" to save the credentials to `data.txt`.
+3. Click "Add" to save the credentials to `data.json`.

 **Requirements**